techn0man1ac/WIFIDataLogger/README.md

 - Logs WiFi signal strength data from ESP8266 devices
 - Real-time display of data using a GUI
 - Saves data to a JSON file for analysis
+- Polls WiFi signal strength data from an ESP8266 device.
+- Provides a graphical user interface for starting and stopping data logging.
+- Offers data visualization using matplotlib.

 ## Usage